danielricks/autoplay/README.md

 # autoplay: a learning environment for interactive fiction

 Autoplay is a learning environment for creating agents that play text-based games.
-Supported games include the popular Zork series and other z-machine interpretable files (.z5).
+Supported games include the popular Zork series and other z-machine interpretable files (specifically the .z5 format).
 These games are provided as part of this repository.

 This repository uses a modified fork of [Frotz](https://github.com/DavidGriffith/frotz), a z-machine interpreter written by David Griffith.
 A [python interface](https://github.com/kingjamesiv/textplayer) for Frotz is included as well, which allows games to be run in parallel and controlled using python.